-With Boundary Park something of a building site (or more, perhaps, a demolition site as there's no actual building going on) and
+With Boundary Park something of a building site and

-remaining three-sided, away fans only get a section of the Rochdale Road End, sponsored by Leesfield Developments.
+remaining three-sided, away fans only get a section of the Rochdale Road End, sponsored as the Verlin Stand.
 The stand,

 built in 1992, holds 4,609 and is split (with some seats lost for the segregation zone) 2,989 / 1,620.

-Smaller clubs (that'll be us) get the smaller section, which is on the side nearest the (Pentagon Vauxhall) Main Stand.
+Smaller clubs (that'll be us) get the smaller section, which is on the side nearest the (George Hill) Main Stand.

 Matchday prices for the 2012-13 season are are:

 Oldham scrapped their Matchday Surchage at the start of the 2011-12 season meaning that you can pay the same prices at Boundary Park on the day, via a cash-only turnstile.